Mission Statement of Via de Cristo (National)

 Tennessee Lutheran Via de Cristo Statement of Position

 Via de Cristo is, by its original structure, an ecumenical movement – ecumenical being an environment where varying denominational perspectives come together to celebrate our commonality as opposed to getting caught up in our differences.

 With that as our guide we present our statement of position around that commonality.

 We welcome all baptized believers active in congregational life.
 We place great trust in the Holy Spirit and prayer.
 Trusting this process, we can welcome Christians approved by their sponsor and endorsed by a member of the clergy (preferably their own pastor).
 We trust the Spirit has brought them to the weekend through the sponsor and the clergy approving them for attendance.
-Once the pilgrim makes their weekend – as a member of the 4th Day community – they are also welcome to work on weekends as called by the prayerful Spirit-led urgings of the Rector.
+Once an individual attends a weekend they may be offered the opportunity to serve on weekends as called by the prayerful Spirit-led urgings of the Rector.